mongodb/docs/source/includes/backup/wtchk-process-initial-backup.rst

    the preferred node, such as how current the secondary is with the primary and the previously chosen snapshot's member.

 #.
-Once the |mongod| process determines the origin node for the
+Once the node is selected as the backup source host, the backup
-   snapshot, the backup process opens a ``$backupCursor`` on the targeted node.
+   process opens a ``$backupCursor`` on the targeted node.

    The ``$backupCursor``, a storage engine layer mechanism, allows the database files in storage to be copied in a consistent state while